Birmingham Uninsured Motorist Accident Lawyers

 Kirby Farris and Ken Riley are both members of the Birmingham Bar Association, Alabama Bar Association, and American Bar Association.
 They are both admitted to the Alabama Supreme Court, United States District Court for the Northern District of Alabama, United States District Court for the Middle District of Alabama, and United States District Court for the Southern District of Alabama.

 Farris, Riley & Pitt, LLP is also invested in the Birmingham community.
-Our firm has hosted a radiothon for Children’s of Alabama every August, led distracted driving seminars, and sponsored the Holy Family Cristo Rey Catholic High School’s BBQ.
+Our firm hosts a radiothon for Children’s of Alabama every August, has led distracted driving seminars, and sponsored the Holy Family Cristo Rey Catholic High School’s BBQ.
 We also work closely with the Ronald McDonald House Charities of Alabama and have participated in the Alzheimer’s of Central Alabama’s Walking to Remember event.

 When we cannot successfully obtain an adequate settlement, our firm will not hesitate to file a lawsuit to try your case in court.
 You should also know that you will never have to worry about money when you work with Farris, Riley & Pitt, LLP.
 We handle every case on a contingency fee basis, which means you will pay nothing until you receive financial awards.